 Bosnian gastronomy – Gastronomy of Bosnia and Herzegovina

-Besides the cultural and historical landmarks of Bosnia and Herzegovina, visitors will very likely love the Bosnian cuisine featuring lots of impacts left of the rule of the Ottoman Empire for almost 500 years.
+Besides the cultural and historical landmarks of Bosnia and Herzegovina, visitors will very likely love the Bosnian cuisine featuring lots of impacts left from the rule of the Ottoman Empire that lasted for almost 500 years.
 Bosnian cuisine is about the food, cooking, and eating habits balanced between the Western and the Eastern influences.
 Bosnian food is closely related to Turkish, Greek, and other Mediterranean cuisines.
 However, due to years of Austrian rule, there are many influences from Central Europe.
 Meze – starter – makes special joy and pleasure of visitors to Bosnia and Herzegovina and also locals which is actually slow enjoyment in food and relaxed drink consumption with ‘merak’ /joy/, along with conversation.
-That is truly art of life which often lasts the whole day while tasting of ‘pite sirnice’ /cheese pies/ and ‘zeljanice’ /spinach pies/, smoked meat, ‘sogan dolma’,ćevapi’ and ‘sudžukice’ sausages, young or matured cheese, pickled vegetables, homemade bread and other delicious specialties of Bosnia and Herzegovina….
+That is truly art of life which often lasts the whole day while tasting of ‘pite sirnice’ /cheese pies/ and ‘zeljanice’ /spinach pies/, smoked meat, ‘sogan dolma’, ‘ćevapi’ and ‘sudžukice’ sausages, young or matured cheese, pickled vegetables, homemade bread and other delicious specialties of Bosnia and Herzegovina….

 Bosnian cuisine uses many spices but usually in moderate quantities.
 In most occasions only the Christian population eats pork.
 You should not go through or go out of Bosnia without trying delicious ćevapi or tempting “Bosnian pitas” or the chopped burek under the iron pan in number of bakeries all over Bosnia and Herzegovina.
 In Bosnia and Herzegovina burek is exclusively meat pie, with other pies are sirnica – cheese pie, zeljanica – spinach pie, krompirusa – potato pie, while in other parts of the Balkan region and Turkey from where burek origins – burek is everything filled in pastry.
 Original places where traditional food is served in Bosnia and Herzegovina are ‘aščinicas’, ‘ćevabdžinicas’ and ‘buregdžinicas’.
-In preparation of traditional dishes in Bosnia and Herzegovina special dishes and pots are used, such are ‘sač’, ‘peka’, ‘dagara’, ‘pršulja’, ‘lonac’,tepsija’ etc.
+In preparation of traditional dishes in Bosnia and Herzegovina special dishes and pots are used, such are ‘sač’, ‘peka’, ‘dagara’, ‘pršulja’, ‘lonac’, ‘tepsija’ etc.

 People like eating meat in Bosnia and Herzegovina as well.
 Most of meat is fresh and comes from mountains, so visitors immediately taste the difference.
 Here are specialties of the Bosnian cuisine not to be missed : Sogan Dolma /fried onions stuffed with minced meat/, Ćimbur sa suvim mesom /slightly baked mixture of minced meat and spices/, Aščikadumine sarmice /pancakes filled with chicken meat and cheese and kaymak/, Begova čorba /the most popular soup made of veal and vegetables/, Bosanski lonac /famous meat stew cooked over an open fire/, jagnjetina /roasted lamb/, sudzuk /smoked beef or sausages similar to pepperoni/, pilaf /rice cooked with onions and meat/, bamija /okra with veal/, balkava, tulumba, urmasica, tufahija /traditional sweets flaky pastry with a filling of nuts, drenched in sugar syrup or honey, …..mmmmmmm…./ The story of the Balkan baklava is actually confirmation of good neighboring relationship…